Understanding Visa Interchange Rates and Visa Secure: A Small Business Owner’s Guide

 When adopting any new technology, there are always going to be some customers that don’t like the process and may abandon their cart.
 While this is a valid consideration, the process is now a relatively common practice that consumers will get used to it, and the increase in consumer confidence should boost sales to minimize the impact of any drop-off.

-Verified by Visa Costs
+Visa Secure Costs

 As a card network that wants to reduce the fraud taking place on their cards, it is in Visa’s interests to offer these solutions to their customers for free.
 Therefore, most merchants will be able to go straight ahead with implementation without incurring any costs.

-How Do You Register for Verified by Visa?
+How Do You Register for Visa Secure?

 - 3D Secure 2.0 processing flows

-- how to get started, program rules
+- How to get started, program rules

-- everything else you need to know about getting set up.
+- Everything else you need to know about getting set up

 To implement 3D Secure 2.0, merchants’ 3D Secure Server and issuers’ Access Control Server software needs to support the updated 3D Secure 2.0 specifications.
 Providers of merchant 3D Secure Server software will, in most cases, manage the initiation of the authentication requests, according to the 3D Secure version (1.0 or 2.0) supported by the issuer.